SpaceMonk3/GDBot/README.md

-# GDB-bot
+# GDBot
 A bot for the GDB discord server

-bot default command - ","
+default bot command - ","

-Current Features
+## Current Features

-1. Returns random quotes
+1. Returns random inspirational quotes. command -> `,quote`

-   command - ,quote

-2. Translates words and sentences from intitial language to specified language (no language detection yet)

-   command - ,tr <initial language> <target language> [text to be translated]
+2. Translates words and sentences from intitial language to specified language (no language detection yet). command -> `,tr <initial language> <target language> [text to be translated]`